Pancake Mountain: History

 The majority of the show is filmed in Washington, D.C., and Arlington, Virginia, but the crew has been known to be fond of road trips and appear at such music festivals as SXSW, Bonnaroo, Lollapalooza and the Virgin Fest.
 Many of the early episodes were partially written with Fugazi frontman Ian MacKaye.

 As of 2009 Pancake Mountain had completed twelve episodes and can be seen on public-access television in New York City, Virginia, North Carolina, Florida, Texas, Colorado, and Washington State.

 Filming for the show moved to Los Angeles in late 2008.
 In 2010, Stuckey got a call from director J. J. Abrams, who signed on to produce the show through his production company Bad Robot.
 Abrams and Stuckey spent a year pitching the show to various networks, but nobody picked it up.

-Stuckey recalls "everyone wanted to try and fit us into a specific demographic, but we weren't willing to change the format" so Stuckey and Bad Robot ended their relationships on good terms.
+Stuckey recalls "everyone wanted to try and fit us into a specific demographic, but we weren't willing to change the format" so Stuckey and Bad Robot ended their relationship.
 In 2011, Pancake Mountain decided to stop production.

 In April 2014, The New York Times reported that PBS would start licensing new episodes of Pancake Mountain through their online platform, PBS Digital Studios.

 The first episode premiered on June 9, 2014.
 It contained a new version of the original theme song performed by Brody Dalle of The Distillers.

 Stuckey stated that PBS had given him and co-producer J.R.
 Soldano complete creative control of the show, and that had been a deciding factor in bringing the show back.